sersad-ru/MultiSens/README.md

 ```cpp
 #include "plgSample.h"
 ```
-Find the plugins registration section and append the registration record to the list.
+Find the plugins registration section and append the registration record to the end of the list.
 ```cpp
 // Registred plugins
 MultiSensPlugin plugins[] = {